kundajelab/bpnet/README.md

 `hg38.chrom.sizes` file.
 Additionally, the blacklist file shown is specific to hg38, and should be replaced with a genome-specific blacklist if alternative genomes are used.

+Available Blacklists:

+For those interested in using the blacklists, a current version for dm3, dm6, ce10, ce11, mm10, hg19, and hg38 are available in the lists/ folder at https://github.com/Boyle-Lab/Blacklist/

+Please cite:

+Amemiya, H.M., Kundaje, A. & Boyle, A.P.
+The ENCODE Blacklist: Identification of Problematic Regions of the Genome.
+Sci Rep 9, 9354 (2019). https://doi.org/10.1038/s41598-019-45839-z

 ```
 # download genome refrence
 wget https://www.encodeproject.org/files/GRCh38_no_alt_analysis_set_GCA_000001405.15/@@download/GRCh38_no_alt_analysis_set_GCA_000001405.15.fasta.gz \